285 words

 Dynamically Modify FetchXML Using JavaScript in Dynamics 365 CRM

-on runtime using client-side JavaScript and process the results.
+Recently I got into a requirement to conditionally manipulate the fetchxml’s filter condition on runtime using client-side JavaScript and process the results.
 Let’s walk through the steps to implement the fetchxml parser logic.

 Steps to implement the logic